Kevin Labanc scores in OT, Sharks beat Blues 3-2

 San Jose took a 2-1 lead on Meier’s 25th and 26th goals in the last four minutes of the first period.
 Meier tied it with a power play goal at 16:23 of the first period and put the Sharks ahead with 27 seconds left.

+Allen made several tough saves, including stopping a Marcus Sorensen breakaway late in the game.

+“He was excellent,” Blues interim coach Craig Berube said.
+“We got a little loose there at the end of the third and he stopped a couple of big scoring opportunities to get us a point.”

 NOTES: St. Louis F Vladimir Tarasenko was out with an upper body injury.
 His status is day to day. ...
-Jaden Schwartz moved up to the first line to take Tarasenko’s spot and Zach Sanford came off the bench to take Schwartz’s spot on the third line. ...
-G Jake Allen got a rare second straight start after getting the shutout in a 4-0 win against Los Angeles on Thursday. ...
+Jaden Schwartz moved up to the first line to take Tarasenko’s spot and Zach Sanford came off the bench to take Schwartz’s spot on the third line.. ...
 Sharks F Evander Kane (mid-body injury) and All-Star D Erik Karlsson (groin) both missed their fourth straight games. ...
 Labanc played in his 200th career game. ...
 Sharks C Joe Thornton moved into a tie with Stan Mikita for 14th on the all-time points list (1,467).

 UP NEXT